asm-products/readraptor/README.md

 # Read Raptor

-An API for read receipts.
+Read Raptor intelligently notifies your users about new content.

 ## Why would I use this on my app?

+Ever noticed how iMessage doesn't message your phone if you've read it on your desktop?
+Read Raptor can make that happen for your app too.

-Read Raptor tracks what your users have and haven't read.
-First, register pieces of content around your app, telling Read Raptor who you expect to read it and by when.
-Then you embed tracking pixels in the content.
-Finally, Read Raptor will send you webhooks after a specified delay letting you know what each user hasn't seen yet.
+Read Raptor keeps a register of articles in your app and tracks who has read them.
+You can tell her to send you webhooks at specified times which will let you know what each user hasn't read.

-Here's 3 fun things you can do with it:
+Here's 3 fun things she can help you with:

 1. Show which articles are unread for each user
 2. Email your users about new content only if they **haven't** seen it